fastfetch-cli/fastfetch/README.md

 ## Dependencies

 Fastfetch dynamically loads needed libraries if they are available.
-Therefore its only hard dependency are `libc` (any implementation of the c standard library), `libdl` and `libpthread`.
+Therefore its only hard dependencies are `libc` (any implementation of the c standard library), `libdl` and `libpthread`.
 They are all shipped with [`glibc`](https://www.gnu.org/software/libc/), which is already installed on most linux distributions, so you probably don't have to worry about it.

 The following libraries are used if present at runtime:
 *  [`libpci`](https://github.com/pciutils/pciutils): GPU output.